BIMSBbioinfo/pigx/README.md

 # Install

-At this time there are no ready-made packages for this pipeline, so you need to install PiGx from source.
+You can install this pipeline with all its dependencies using GNU Guix:

+    guix package -i pigx-chipseq

-You can find the [latest
+You can also install it from source manually.
+You can find the [latest release](https://github.com/BIMSBbioinfo/pigx_chipseq/releases/latest) here.
-release](https://github.com/BIMSBbioinfo/pigx_chipseq/releases/latest)
-here.
 PiGx uses the GNU build system.
 Please make sure that all required dependencies are installed and then follow these steps after